freifunkstuff/meshviewer/README.md

 Changelog from the original development:
 * externalized config to decouple development from community configuration
 * embedding in IFrame with working deep-links in both directions (cross-domain, using postMessage)
-* available as docker container
+* available as docker container (automatically built with github actions)
 * support for hardware images (like hopglass)
 * much better handling for wrong/missing data in json
 * better router regexp that allows alphanumeric node ids (not limited to exactly 12 hex digits anymore)